ethereum/populus/docs/gotchas.rst

 But you can read the logs from the client, and they are much cheaper.

 [4] The pricing of contract **storage** is **not linear**.
 There is a high initial cost to setting the storage to non zero (touching the storage).
-Never reset and reintiate the storage.
+Never reset and reinitiate the storage.

 [5] Everything the contracts uses for temporary memory costs money, the gas.
 The pricing of using **memory**, the part that is cleared once execution done (think RAM), is not linear either, and cost per the same unit of usage increases sharply once you used a lot of memory.
 Try to avoid unreasonable memory usage.

-[6] Even when you free storage, the gas you paid for that storage is **partially** refundble if.
+[6] Even when you free storage, the gas you paid for that storage is **partially** refundable if.
 Don't use storage as a temporary store.

 [7] Each time you **deploy** a contract, it costs money, the gas.
-So the habbit of pushing the whole codebase after every small commit, can cost a lot of money.
+So the habit of pushing the whole codebase after every small commit, can cost a lot of money.
 When possible, try to breakdown the functionality to small focused contracts.
 If you fix one, you don't have to re-deploy the others.
 Use library contracts (see below).
-Removing a contrat is partially refundble, but less than deployment.
+Removing a contract is partially refundable, but less than deployment.

 [8] No, sorry.
-Refunds will never exceed the gas provided in the transaction that initiated the refundble action.
-In fact, **refund is maxed to 50% of the gas** in that tansaction.
+Refunds will never exceed the gas provided in the transaction that initiated the refundable action.
+In fact, **refund is maxed to 50% of the gas** in that transaction.

 [9] Whenever you just send money to a contract (a transaction with value > 0), **even without calling any function**, you run the contract's code.
 The contract gets an opportunity to call other functions.
-Etheruem is different from Bitcoin: even simple money sending runs code (infact Bitcoin has a simple stack based scripts, but the common case is simple money transfers)
+Ethereum is different from Bitcoin: even simple money sending runs code (infact Bitcoin has a simple stack based scripts, but the common case is simple money transfers)

 [10] Every contract can have one un-named function, the fallback function,